Renewable Energy Competition

-- Standard Lego Car Chassis plus Lego parts kit
+- A standard Lego car chassis plus Lego parts kit

 - Connect the wind turbine to the mini propeller using the alligator clips provided.
-Place the wind turbine in front of the fan and measure the voltage and current across the mini propeller using the digital multimeter provided.
-The connections for measuring voltage and current across the mini propeller are shown in Figures 9 & 10.
+Place the wind turbine in front of the fan and measure the voltage and current across the mini propeller using the DMM provided.
+The connections for measuring voltage and current across the mini propeller are shown in Figures 9 and 10.

-- Adjust the position of the turbine to find the maximum voltage and current that can be generated.
+- Adjust the position of the turbine to find the highest voltage and current that can be generated.

 - Calculate and record the power generated by the turbine.

 - Connect the solar panel to the mini propeller using the alligator clips provided.
-Place the solar panel near the heat lamp and measure the voltage and current across the mini propeller using the digital multimeter provided.
-The connections for measuring voltage and current across the mini propeller are shown in Figure 9 & 10.
+Place the solar panel near the heat lamp and measure the voltage and current across the mini propeller using the DMM provided.
+The connections for measuring voltage and current across the mini propeller are shown in Figures 9 and 10.

-- Adjust the position of the solar panel to find the maximum voltage and current that can be generated.
+- Adjust the position of the solar panel to find the highest voltage and current that can be generated.